 Kids and adults alike should wear appropriate footwear.
 Although we did pass a few flip-flop wearing wayfarers, it’s best to avoid accidents caused by an ill choice in footwear.

-The tracks are closed during the hotter months of July & August due to the risk of forest fires.
+The tracks are often closed during the hotter months of July & August due to the risk of forest fires.
+You can check access here.

 Take a camera to capture the magic of the area.
 It’s a great spot for a family portrait too!